 Let's talk about the future of policing in Esquimalt

-This spring, we are going out to the community to chat about our current policing model and hear from you.
+In spring 2022, we went out to the community to chat about our current policing model and hear from you.

 Esquimalt Division of Victoria Police Department (VicPD)